Learning Materials

 Tourism policy is an intentional course of action which goes beyond the level of theoretical reflection and political intention materialized into real actions, involving the use of public resources.
 It is also integrated by consistent actions or, at least, actions which were designed to be consistent.

+Policy and Destination Management.
 UN Tourism works to provide guidance and share good practices on policies and governance models aimed to effectively support the tourism sector at the different levels: national, regional and local.
 The development and management of tourism destinations requires a holistic approach to policy and governance.
-Governance has two specific dimensions:

 Tourism is a major economic force whose development can have a fundamental impact on societies and the environment, both positive and negative.
 This guide shows governments how they can make tourism more sustainable.
 It sets out 12 aims for sustainable tourism and their implications for policy, and describes the collaborative structures and strategies that are needed at the national and local ...